A selection of resources for evaluating RBC’s effectiveness according to our mission, goals, and regulatory requirements.

 Fall 2019 Cohort 63% Retention

-Graduation rates at Rosedale Bible College are about slightly below average for completing within 150% of normal time, but well above industry minimums.
+Graduation rates at Rosedale Bible College are slightly below average for completing within 150% of normal time, but well above industry minimums.
 Graduation rates are calculated based on the incoming cohort in each fall semester.
 See the following table.

 Mission Statement of Rosedale Bible College